Supporting a Family

 Problems often arise when the student’s own/or spouse’s means of support are insufficient to take care of dependent family members, either because the spouse is not employed or the student is a single parent with minimal personal resources.

-Student with these circumstances should talk to the Financial Aid Officer early in the admission process.
+Students with these circumstances should talk to the Office of Student Financial Planning early in the admission process.
 Other sources of dependent support that should be explored include social services, church groups, and financial assistance from parents or other relatives.

 Even students with sufficient resources can experience financial difficulty if they are not realistic in preparing a spending plan.
 Student and spouses should review their lifestyle expectations and be in agreement before making the financial commitment to attend school.